-Realignment Studio and St. Marks offer gentle classes and a monthly restorative workshop for grown ups, but kids benefit from slower practices too and engaging in self care with your child can be very rewarding.
+Gentle and restorative yoga is often recommended for grown ups, but kids benefit from slower practices too and engaging in self care with your child can be very rewarding.
 Simple things like foot massages with lotion can be ways to give and receive kindness and nurturing touch.

-Check out my ChildLight Yoga blog post for instructions on setting up the restorative pictured left.
+Even kids enjoy restorative postures.
 Once in a restorative posture, a guided meditation may be help your child relax.
 One of my favorites is the Bye Bye boat by Cosmic Kids Yoga, the basic narrative of which can be adjusted to match the age of the child.

 4) Fortify against cold season